 - Occurs in the version first episode of the 2003 Teenage Mutant Ninja Turtles series.
 When Michelangelo is about to shout his catchphrase "Cowabunga" from the 1987 series, he gets interrupted by Raphael.

 Muscle Man: I know someone who can help...Benson: If you say your Mom, you're FIRED!(pause)Muscle Man: My mom!Benson: GET OUT!Muscle Man: It was Worth It!

 - In Star Wars: The Clone Wars: "Utinn—" *KICK!*

 - Dr. Rockso the Rock n' Roll Clown's constant declarations that he does cocaine are so annoying that many people cut him off either verbally or physically.

-- Phineas and Ferb has a horrific scene from "Phineas and Ferb Get Busted", where the boys are squirted with water whenever Phineas tries to say "Hey Ferb, I know what we're gonna do today".
+- Phineas and Ferb has a horrific scene from "Phineas and Ferb Get Busted", where the boys are sprayed with water (as if from a fire hose) whenever Phineas tries to say "Hey Ferb, I know what we're gonna do today".

 - A less vicious one occurs at the start of "We Call It Maze" where Phineas starts, but Ferb just raises his hand and tells him "You don't even need to say it"

 - In "Ready for the Bettys", Dr. Doofenshmirtz is interrupted from completing his line "Curse you, Perry the Platypus!" because he keeps getting shot by a tennis ball launcher full of mops.